Priyandubey/ChatApp/README.md

 Users can send and receive realtime messages.

-Users can send and recive images.
+Users can send and receive images.

 Uses Firebase for Authentication.